johannfaouzi/pyts/doc/user_guide.rst

 The :mod:`pyts.classification` module consists of several classification algorithms.

-The first algorithm implemented is **K-Nearest Neighbors (KNN)**.
+The first algorithm implemented is **K-Nearest Neighbors**.
 For time series classification it is the go-to algorithm for a good baseline.
-The most common metrics used for time series classification are the Euclidean distance and the Dynamic Time Warping distance.
+The most common metrics used for time series classification are the Euclidean distance and the Dynamic Time Warping metric.
+It extends the implementation from `scikit-learn` with the metrics available in the :mod:`pyts.metrics` module.
-It is implemented as :class:`pyts.classification.KNNClassifier`.
+It is implemented as :class:`pyts.classification.KNeighborsClassifier`.

 The second algorithm implemented is **SAX-VSM**.
-The outline of this algorithm is to first transform raw time series into bags of words using SAX and BOW, then merge, for each class label, all bags of words for this class label into only one bag of words, and finally compute tf-idf for each bag of words.
+The outline of this algorithm is to first transform raw time series into bags of words using SAX and BOW, then merge, for each class label, all the bags of words for this class label into only one bag of words, and finally compute tf-idf statistics for each bag of words.
 This leads to a tf-idf vector for each class label.
 To predict an unlabeled time series, this time series if first transformed into a term frequency vector, then the predicted label is the one giving the highest cosine similarity among the tf-idf vectors learned in the training phase.
-It is implemented as :class:`pyts.classification.SAXVSMClassifier`.
+It is implemented as :class:`pyts.classification.SAXVSM`.

 The third algorithm implemented is **Bag-of-SFA Symbols in Vector Space (BOSSVS)**.
 The outline of this algorithm is quite similar to the one of SAX-VSM but words are created using SFA instead of SAX.
-It is implemented as :class:`pyts.classification.BOSSVSClassifier`.
+It is implemented as :class:`pyts.classification.BOSSVS`.

 References
 ^^^^^^^^^^

-- Meinard Müller.
-Dynamic Time Warping (DTW).
-  *Information Retrieval for Music and Motion*, 2007.

 - Senin Pavel and Malinchik Sergey.
 SAX-VSM: Interpretable Time Series Classification Using SAX and Vector Space Model. *Data Mining (ICDM), 2013 IEEE 13th International Conference on, pp.1175,1180*, 2013.

 - Patrick Schäfer.
 Scalable Time Series Classification. *DMKD* and *ECML/PKDD*, 2016.

 Image
 -----

-Instead of transforming a time series into a bag of words, it is also possible to transform it into an image !
+Instead of transforming a time series into a bag of words, it is also possible to transform it into an image.
 The :mod:`pyts.image` module consists of several algorithms that perform that kind of transformation.

 The first algorithm implemented is **Recurrence Plot**.
-It transforms a time series into a matrix where each value corresponds to the distance between two trajectories (a trajectory is a sub time series, i.e. a subsequence of back-to-back values of a time series).
+It transforms a time series into a matrix where each value corresponds to the distance between two trajectories (a trajectory is a subseries, i.e. a subsequence of values of a time series).
 The matrix can be binarized using a threshold.
-It is implemented as :class:`pyts.image.RecurrencePlots`.
+It is implemented as :class:`pyts.image.RecurrencePlot`.

 The second algorithm implemented is **Gramian Angular Field (GAF)**.
 First a time series is represented as polar coordinates.
 Then the time series can be transformed into a **Gramian Angular Summation Field (GASF)** when the cosine of the sum of the angular coordinates is computed or a **Gramian Angular Difference Field (GADF)** when the sine of the difference of the angular coordinates is computed.
-It is implemented as :class:`pyts.image.GASF` and :class:`pyts.image.GADF`.
+It is implemented as :class:`pyts.image.GramianAngularField`

 The third algorithm implemented is **Markov Transition Field (MTF)**.
 The outline of the algorithm is to first quantize a time series using SAX, then to compute the Markov transition matrix (the quantized time series is seen as a Markov chain) and finally to compute the Markov transition field from the transition matrix.
-It is implemented as :class:`pyts.image.MTF`.
+It is implemented as :class:`pyts.image.MarkovTransitionField`.

 References
 ^^^^^^^^^^

-- J.-P. Eckmann, S. Oliffson Kamphorst and D. Ruelle.
+- Jean-Pierre Eckmann, Sylvie Oliffson Kamphorst and David Ruelle.
   Recurrence Plots of Dynamical Systems. *Europhysics Letters*, 1987.

+- Nima Hatami, Yann Gavet and Johan Debayle.
+Classification of Time-Series Images Using Deep Convolutional Neural Networks. *arXiv:1710.00886 [cs]*, 2017.

 - Zhiguang Wang and Tim Oates.
 Imaging time-series to improve classification and imputation.
   *Proceedings of the 24th International Conference on Artificial Intelligence*, 2015.